 Architecture: Architecture Resources Overview

-Catalog – to locate any item that is available in our libraries, including books, journals, newspapers, and audio/visual materials.
+Catalog – to locate any item that is available in our libraries, including books, journal titles, newspaper titles, and audio/visual materials.

 - NA classification – a guide to Architecture -NA classification

 Everything – the tab is a great place to start searching through the library’s resources in one simple multidisciplinary search interface.
 The results will display books, articles, government documents, etc.